edwbaker/edwbaker.github.io/sensor-networks.md

 - [Sensor network philosophy](/notes/sensor-network-philosophy) - how we thought about the design of a sensor network.

 - [Sensor network install](/notes/sensor-network-install) - documentation of the sensor network installation at the Natural History Museum's Urban Research Station.

+## Media

+- [The Nature of Tech](https://aws.amazon.com/uki/cloud-services/sustainability-aws-and-nhm/) - Amazon Web Services and the Natural History Museum (2025) - discussing the use of technology in biodiversity research.